pritamsps/pritamsps/README.md

 ### Hi there, I'm [Pritam Sanjay]! 👋

-I'm a recent Computer Science graduate from **VTUU University** (CGPA: 8.5), passionate about the intersection of **Machine Learning** and **Web Development**.
+I'm a recent Computer Science graduate from **Vel Tech University** (CGPA: 8.5), passionate about the intersection of **Machine Learning** and **Web Development**.
 I enjoy building intelligent and scalable applications from the ground up.
 I'm currently diving deep into computer vision and creating seamless user experiences.

 * 🎓 Recently graduated with a Bachelor's in Computer Science.
 * 🔭 Exploring the worlds of **Deep Learning** and **Full-Stack Development**.